Campaigner against newspaper taxes, radical printer and leading London Chartist

 Born in Compton Street, Soho, in 1792, the son of a tailor, Hetherington was apprenticed to Luke Hansard, the parliamentary publisher, and first entered radical politics when he joined a co-operative printers association under the influence of Robert Owen.

 Hetherington launched a series of newspapers, culminating in the Poor Man’s Guardian in 1831.
 Because the paper was unstamped, he could sell it for just a penny rather than the 5d that would have been the case had he paid the 4d duty due on it.
-As a result, he was three times imprisoned, but was able to continue publication with the help of the editors and shopmen he employed.
+As a result, he was three times imprisoned, but was able to continue publication with the help of the editors and shopmen he employed, among them George Julian Harney, who would himself become a significant figure in Chartism.

 “This paper, after sustaining a persecution of three years and a half duration, in which upwards of five hundred persons were imprisoned for vending it, was declared in the Court of Exchequer to be a strictly legal publication.”